Audio/MIDI multitrack recording software

 Text box: scrolling and selecting

-• An onscreen touch keyboard appears if you tap the text box.
+• An onscreen keyboard appears when you tap the text box.

-• If there's a vertical scrollbar you can put a finger on the text itself and move it up or down, there's no need to use the scrollbar.
+• If there's a vertical scrollbar, you can scroll by moving your finger up or down directly on the text.
+No need to use the scrollbar.

-• Text can be selected by moving your finger horizontally.
-Once it's clear you're selecting rather than scrolling you can move vertically as well.
+• Select text by moving your finger horizontally.
+Once the editor detects a selection gesture, you can move vertically too.

-• With a multi-touch screen you can use two-finger zoom in/out gestures to make the text larger/smaller.
+• With a multi-touch screen, use two-finger pinch gestures to zoom text in or out.

 Moving mixer sections